lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 For more information about property change detection, see [Customizing change detection](#haschanged).

 ## Attributes {#attributes}
+While properties are great for receiving JavaScript data as input, attributes are the standard way HTML allows configuring elements from _markup_, without needing to use Javascript to set properties.
+Providing both a property _and_ attribute interface for their reactive properties is a key way Lit components can be useful in a wide variety of environments, including those rendered without a client-side templating engine, such as static HTML pages served from CMSs.

 By default, Lit sets up an observed attribute corresponding to each public reactive property, and updates the property when the attribute changes.
 Property values can also, optionally, be _reflected_ (written back to the attribute).